Gosling (band): Gosling (2004–2006)

 In 2004, Loudermilk changed their name to Gosling, after changing their musical style, retaining all members with Watrous switching from guitar to keyboards.
 Influenced by the likes of Sunny Day Real Estate, The Smashing Pumpkins, Pink Floyd and Queen, they released the Gosling EP through The Control Group in August 2004.
 Earlier in the year, they supported Velvet Revolver at The Roxy Theatre in West Hollywood, California.
 They released their debut full-length Here Is... in 2006 through V2 and went on to tour with Rose Hill Drive.

 A cover of David Bowie's "Cat People (Putting Out Fire)" was included on the soundtrack to the film Underworld: Evolution in 2006.

 Post-Break up

 Drummer Carpenter went on to perform with a number of groups such as The Exies, Ours, Seaspin and Black Lab among others.
-In 2009, became the drummer for Loaded, the band fronted by Velvet Revolver and former Guns N' Roses bassist Duff McKagan, replacing previous drummer Geoff Reading.
+In 2009, became the drummer for Loaded, the band fronted by Guns N' Roses bassist Duff McKagan, replacing previous drummer Geoff Reading.
 In September 2010, the group completed the recording of their new album which was produced by Terry Date.

 Guitar player and keyboardist Mark Watrous has since functioned as a studio musician and a touring member of Shudder To Think, The Raconteurs, The Shins, Brendan Benson, Karen Elson, The Greenhornes and Cory Chisel & The Wandering Sons.
 In 2010 he released a split 7-inch under his own name with Canadian singer/songwriter Hannah Georgas as well as a 7-inch with Brendan Benson as the fictional duo Well & Goode.
 He is now the frontman for the Nashville-based Earl Burrows.